Tajuddin Ahmad: Six points and the 1969 uprising

 The 1965 India-Pakistan War severely damaged the Ayub regime's prestige.
 The opposition parties of Pakistan sought to exploit the situation by negotiating with the junta for more democratisation; they called for a conference in Lahore on 3 February 1966 and invited rising Awami League leader Sheikh Mujibur Rahman, to win the league's support.
 Meanwhile, just before the conference, President Ayub Khan visited Dhaka at the end of January 1966 and invited East Pakistani political leaders, including Sheikh Mujib, to a talk.
 Mujib wanted to seize the opportunity to put forward a few demands, highlighting East Pakistan's interests to the president.
-Prior to the meeting, Tajuddin, a close confidante of Mujib by then, drafted the demands as a number of specific points, a precursor of the historic six-points demand.
+Prior to the meeting, Tajuddin, a close confidant of Mujib by then, drafted the demands as a number of specific points, a precursor of the historic six-points demand.
 However, the demands did not make it to Ayub Khan on that occasion.

 Sheikh Mujib and Tajuddin attended the Lahore Conference and put forward the revised version of those points as the six-point demand to the committee.
 They called for a new constitution, ensuring autonomy of provinces on key matters like monetary policy and defence instead of the prevalent absolute central governance.
 West Pakistani leaders present there received the six points with absolute disappointment; they viewed it as a secessionist proposal and refused to raise it in the conference.

 In the party council of the Awami League on 14–15 March 1966, Sheikh Mujib was elected president and Tajuddin its general secretary.
 Promulgated by the Awami League, six points became the voice of the East Pakistani people, their charter of emancipation, while getting little support in West Pakistan.
-The military junta and the West Pakistani political parties viewed six points as a threat to Pakistan's unity.
+The military junta and the West Pakistani political parties viewed the six points as a threat to Pakistan's unity.
 The Ayub Administration was determined to suppress six points by any means.
 Awami League workers, already being brutally oppressed, came under even greater persecution.
 Tajuddin himself was arrested in 1966, as were many other senior Awami League leaders.
 In 1968, while Tajuddin was still in prison, Sheikh Mujib and some others, mostly East Pakistani military officials, were arrested on charges of high treason in the infamous Agartala Conspiracy Case.